Is your computer desktop a complete mess? Here is a simple way to create digital zen and organize it in 5 minutes to get your productivity back.

 Your actual, physical desk – the one that your computer sits on.
 What happens to your mindset when it gets messy?

-Imagine that there are piles of papers everywhere and you can't find anything.
-(And if your home office desk is really a mess, then this article is one you should read too.)
+Imagine that there are piles of papers everywhere and you can’t find anything.
+(And if your home office desk is really a mess, then this is how you can clean off your desk in 5 easy steps.)

 Your stress level goes up, right?